Safety in the surf at Sydneys and Austrialias beaches

 by the breaking waves.

-If you feel that you will need help, again, DO NOT PANIC, but tread water
+If you feel that you will need help, again, DO NOT PANIC, but tread water if you can

 lifesavers that you need help.
 When the lifesavers see that you are asking for help they will quickly come out and rescue